tur-ium/kolibri-docs/docs/index.rst

 :ref:`Learners <learn>` - start here
 ************************************

-Weather you are using Kolibri at your school, in a training center or at home, learn how to :ref:`open <access_learner>` it on your device, what kind of :ref:`content and activities <content_types>` can you work with, and how to submit :ref:`exams <exams>` created by your coaches or tutors.
+Whether you are using Kolibri at your school, in a training center or at home, learn how to :ref:`open <access_learner>` it on your device, what kind of :ref:`content and activities <content_types>` can you work with, and how to submit :ref:`exams <exams>` created by your coaches or tutors.

 .. rst-class:: column column2